Skip to main content

 With effects for tax periods that begin on January 1, 2020 and that have not ended on March 11, 2022, Law 5/2022, of March 9, which modifies Law 27/2014 , of November 27, on Corporate Tax, and the consolidated text of the Non-Resident Income Tax Law, approved by Royal Legislative Decree 5/2004, of March 5, in relation to hybrid asymmetries, introduced a new article 15 bis in the LIS , with the consequent repeal of article 15 j) of the LIS , with the aim of transposing Council Directive ( EU ) 2016/1164 of 12 July 2016, in the wording given by Council Directive (EU) 2017/952, of May 29, 2017, regarding the hybrid asymmetries that take place between Spain and other Member States and between Spain and third countries or territories .

-On the other hand, in section 2 of the aforementioned article 15 bis of the LIS, it is established that the expenses corresponding to operations carried out will not be tax deductible with related persons or entities residing in another country or territory that, as a consequence of a different tax classification of the taxpayer in said country or territory, do not generate income, in the part that is not offset by income that generates double inclusion income.
+On the other hand, in section 2 of the aforementioned article 15 bis of the LIS, it is established that the expenses corresponding to operations carried out with related persons or entities resident in another country or territory that, as a consequence of a different tax qualification of the taxpayer in said country or territory, do not generate income, in the part that is not offset by income that generates double inclusion income, will not be tax deductible.

-Likewise, article 15 bis of the LIS in its section 3 states that expenses corresponding to operations carried out with persons or entities will not be tax deductible related companies residing in another country or territory that, as a consequence of a different tax classification from these in said country or territory and in that of their participant or investor, do not generate income.
+Likewise, article 15 bis of the LIS in its section 3 , states that expenses corresponding to operations carried out with related persons or entities resident in another country or territory that, as a result of a different tax classification of these in said country or territory and in that of its participant or investor, do not generate income, will not be tax deductible.

 The provisions of the preceding paragraph shall also apply where a connection relationship exists exclusively between the taxpayer and the aforementioned participant or investor.

-section 4 of article 15 bis of the LIS establishes that expenses corresponding to operations carried out with or by related resident persons or entities will not be tax deductible in another country or territory that, as a consequence of their different tax classification, are also tax-deductible expenses in said persons or related entities, in the part that is not offset by income that generates double inclusion income.
+Section of Article 15 of the LIS establishes that expenses corresponding to operations carried out with or by related persons or entities resident in another country or territory will not be tax , as a result of the different tax classification of these, are also tax deductible expenses in said related persons or entities, in the part that is not offset by income that generates double inclusion income.

-Expenses corresponding to operations carried out by the taxpayer will not be tax deductible when they are also considered tax deductible in the country or territory of a related person or entity as a result of a different qualification tax of the taxpayer, in the part that is not offset by income that generates double inclusion income.
+corresponding to operations carried out by the taxpayer will not be tax deductible when they are also considered tax deductible in the country or territory of a related person or entity as a result of a different tax qualification of the taxpayer, in the part that is not offset by income that generates double inclusion income.

-Specifically section 5 of article 15 bis of the LIS, indicates the following expenses that will not be tax deductible:
+Specifically, section 5 of article 15 bis of the LIS, indicates the following expenses that will not be tax deductible:

 1. Expenses corresponding to transactions carried out with a permanent establishment of the taxpayer or of a related entity, or with a related entity that has permanent establishments, where as a result of a tax difference in their attribution between the permanent establishment and its head office, or between two or more permanent establishments, they do not generate income.